Starmand6/DAC-t0wn/README.md

 ### Campaign Setup

 -   The project team executes the LaunchProjectAndDeployDAC.s.sol script by running `forge script` with the specific project parameters (owner address, cycle target, cycle start time, duration, minimum pledge amount, and project metadata).
+For details on using scripting with Forge, see the <a href="#for-the-devs">For the Devs</a> section below.
     -   The script first pre-computes the dominant assurance contract (DominantJuice.sol / DAC) address and populates all JB data structs necessary to create a JB project (with dominant-assurance-informed parameters) that will be linked to the DAC.
     -   `launchProjectFor()` is called with all parameters on the JB Controller and a `projectId` is created and returned.
     -   Using the `projectId` along with the team-specified project parameters, the DAC is finally created and deployed to the Goerli testnet or Mainnet.